EricCarrGH/BASICProjects/Snow/README.md

 It is a bunch of static columns of ascending characters. e.g. "ABCD".

 For example, consider the following characters that would normally display onscreen like this (X wraps back to A):

 ![Animation example](img/ex1.png)

 In order to animate two falling snowflakes, I first clear the entire character set so no letters are displayed, then copy the snowflake character (here represented as "*@*") only to the "A" character, resulting in this output:

 ![Animation example](img/ex2.png)

 When I move the snowflake to the "B" character (clearing A), all A characters on screen are blanked out, and the B character displays the snowflake:

 ![Animation example](img/ex3.png)

 #### Smooth scrolling
-In order to get the snowflakes to fall pixel by pixel, I take advantage of the fact that an entire Atari charset is laid out in memory as a series of vertical rows, one character after the next.
+In order to get the snowflakes to fall pixel by pixel, I take advantage of the fact that the Atari charset is laid out in memory as a series of characters.
 A character is represented by 8 rows, and each row is represented by a byte, so 8 bytes per character.

 ![A Atari Charset character](img/charset-char.png)

 * (Image taken from https://www.atariarchives.org/agagd/chapter3.php - go there to learn more about Atari charsets).

-So, after 8 bytes for "A", will be 8 bytes for "B", then "C", and so on.
+So, there are 8 bytes for "A", then 8 bytes for "B", then "C", and so on.
+The byte after the bottom of one character is the top row of the next character.

-When I shift the character in "A" down two bytes, some rows of the star are at the bottom of "A" and 2 are at the top of "B".
-Since I drew "B" directly below "A" onscreen, the snowflake appears to smoothly fall down.
+So, when I shift the character in "A" down two bytes, some rows of the star are at the bottom of "A" and 2 are at the top of "B".
+Since I drew "B" directly below "A" onscreen, the snowflake appears to smoothly move down.
 The Atari automaticaly updates the characters on the screen without needing to issue any draw commands.

 ![Snow character movement example](img/snow-memory.png)

-Since there are 24 lines, I take 24 consequtive characters in the charset (e.g. A through X).
+Since there are 24 lines on the screen in Graphics 0, I take 24 consequtive characters in the charset (e.g. A through X).
 In order to have 3 independent tracks of snowflakes (each using a different snowflake character), I use three sets of contiguous characters characters in the character set to do this.

 Finally, for the growing snow at the bottom, I create 8 characters, each character a row taller than the previous.
 I update the screen one character per frame to show the snow accumulating, until I overwrite the entire screen: